omarduarte/juniors_should_know/README.md

 Any suggestions on the format and structure of this list are more than welcome.
 To contribute:
    1. Fork this repository
-   2. Find awesome links, shorten them, and add to the list (101, advanced, etc...)
+   2. Find awesome links (avoid w3schools!), shorten them, and add to the list (101, advanced, etc...)
    3. Send me a pull request
    4. ...
    5. Profit!